-- 11.4.1.3 He/she meets the minimum qualifications for the lower class; and - 11.4.1.4 He/she requests displacement action in writing to the Director of Human Resources within five (5) days after receipt of the notification of layoff. - Any regular employee designated to be laid off may bump into any lower classification of equivalent FTE status in his/her current series within the same department.
-Or if this is not possible, if he/she has previously held permanent status in another classification(s), he/she may bump back (in sequence of most recently held) to his/her former classification(s) and employing department(s), provided that such classification(s) has not been abolished. - 11.4.3 Notwithstanding the provisions of Section 11.4.2, a part-time employee shall only have the right to bump a full-time employee when assuming the full-time position. - 11.4.4 If an employee is bumped, he/she shall be laid off in the same manner as an employee whose position has been abolished. - 11.5 Notice of Layoff. - 11.5.1 The employee shall be given written notice of layoff by the County at least twenty-one (21) calendar days in advance of the effective date of such layoff.
-The notice of layoff shall include the following information: - 11.5.1.1 The reason for the layoff; - 11.5.1.2 The effective date of the layoff: - 11.5.1.3 A copy of this Article; and - 11.5.1.4 Any forms required to request a hearing and/or to assert bumping rights. - An employee who has been officially notified of his/her impending layoff and who possesses no, or has waived his/her bumping rights, shall be granted up to forty (40) working hours (or proportional hours for part-time employment) release time without a loss of pay or benefits. - 11.5.2.1 Such time may only be used with prior agreement with his/her supervisor to obtain other employment. - 11.5.2.2 Management will not unreasonably withhold permission to utilize this time. - 11.5.2.3 In addition, employees may use accrued vacation or compensatory time for this purpose once notice is given. - 11.5.2.4 This release time shall not be available until expiration of the initial five (5) day appeal period and may be withheld if the employee requests County placement efforts.
+- 11.4.1.4 The employee requests displacement action in writing to the Director of Human Resources within five (5) days after receipt of the notification of layoff. - 11.4.2 Any regular employee designated to be laid off may bump into any lower classification of equivalent FTE status in the employee's current series within the same department.
+Or if this is not possible, if the employee has previously held permanent status in another classification(s), the employee may bump back (in sequence of most recently held) to the employee's former classification(s) and employing department(s), provided that such classification(s) has not been abolished.

+- 11.4.3 Notwithstanding the provisions of Section 11.4.2, a part-time employee shall only have the right to bump a full-time employee when assuming the full-time position. - 11.4.4 If an employee is bumped, the employee shall be laid off in the same manner as an employee whose position has been abolished.

+11.5 Notice of Layoff.

+- 11.5.1 The employee shall be given written notice of layoff by the County at least 21 calendar days in advance of the effective date of such layoff.
+The notice of layoff shall include the following information: - 11.5.1.1 The reason for the layoff; - 11.5.1.2 The effective date of the layoff; - 11.5.1.3 A copy of this Article; and - 11.5.1.4 Any forms required to request a hearing and/or to assert bumping rights. - 11.5.2 An employee who has been officially notified of his/her impending layoff and who possesses no, or has waived his/her bumping rights, shall be granted up to forty (40) working hours (or proportional hours for part-time employment) release time without a loss of pay or benefits. - 11.5.2.1 Such time may only be used with prior agreement with his/her supervisor to obtain other employment. - 11.5.2.2 Management will not unreasonably withhold permission to utilize this time. - 11.5.2.3 In addition, employees may use accrued vacation or compensatory time for this purpose once notice is given. - 11.5.2.4 This release time shall not be available until expiration of the initial five (5) day appeal period and may be withheld if the employee requests County placement efforts.